Black Friday Tech Guide

 If you often play games away from your desk or can't dedicate a spot for your gaming rig, the following laptops could be worth a look.

 Are you more of a Console Gamer?

-If you're not a just PC Gamer and would rather play on a couch with a controller, a console is a natural fit.
-(They're not always the most economical in the long run, however.)
+If you're not a just PC Gamer and would rather play on a couch with a controller, a console is a natural fit. (even if hey're not always the most economical in the long run)

 Those are not the most powerful gaming PCs out there but will help relieve stress.
 Need more power?
 The following pages could come in handy.